 Staying on top of advancements in your profession is critical to the future of your career and the facilities you manage.
 IFMA provides you with relevant resources and endless opportunities to Learn, Connect and Advance professionally.
-Online courses, webinars, webcasts, On Demand recordings and white papers are at your fingertips 24/7 through IFMA’s Facility Management Knowledge Center.
+Online courses, webinars, webcasts, On Demand recordings and white papers are at your fingertips 24/7 through IFMA's Online Education.
 All you need is a computer, speakers and an Internet connection to access cutting-edge information from the foremost subject matter experts in FM, and obtain valuable CEU and CFM maintenance points.
 Get started!

 Aligning FM Strategy With the Enterprise (OD)

 The importance of aligning FM operations with corporate strategies and goals has never been more important than it is today.
 Misalignment forces FM into a reactive role and diminishes our ability to be a positive contributor.

 Chart a New Course: Scenario Planning and Portfolio Management (OD)